mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

   one span style.
 - `setup.writeJson` writes every readiness ledger, preview evidence, and QA JSON, so they agree on UTF-8 and a trailing newline.
+- `setup.bytesSha256` is the one SHA-256 implementation. `setup.fileSha256`
+  hashes a file through it, and `setup.textSha256` hashes a UTF-8 encoded string through it.
+A stored artifact digest and an in-memory digest of the same bytes therefore agree.
 - `setup` contains the consistently named family source catalogs listed above, their shared strict site-id selector (`selectSiteCatalogEntries`), and the canonical staged-case factories.
 RetMIP keeps alias-aware case selection in